dimagi/commcare-hq/corehq/apps/userreports/README.rst

    }

 The delimiter is optional and is defaulted to a space.
-It will return nothing if the string_expression is not a string, or if the index isn’t a number or the indexed item doesn’t exist.
+It will return nothing if the string_expression is not a string, or if the index isn't a number or the indexed item doesn't exist.
 The index_expression is also optional.
 Without it, the expression will return the list of elements.

 Iterator Expression